-/VOLUME=volume_id
+/VOLUME=volume id

 Specifies if the volume ID of the volume for which an appropriate drive will be selected, can support the volume's media type and placement.
+If the volume specified currently resides in a jukebox, the drive selected will be from the same jukebox if the drives in the jukebox support the media type of the volume.

 The maximum length of the volume ID is 6 characters.